Linux and Unix Server Autodiscovery

 Linux Considerations

-Confirm this by checking to see if your platform supports the following commands:
+Confirm compatibility by checking to see if your platform supports the following commands:

 Linux Permissions